DavidSamuell/DavidSamuell.github.io/_pages/home.md

 <div style="margin-bottom: 2em">
  "Hello!
-My name is David and welcome to my website.
+My name is <b>David</b> and welcome to my website.
 This website serve as my portfolio and I'll be posting some Data Science related project and content here.
  </div>

 ## Recent Post